 Gary Torgow is a family man, a community leader, an attorney and a businessman based in Detroit, Michigan.
+He works as the Chairman of Huntington National Bank as well.
 He graduated from Wayne State University School of Law.
 He’s led a notable career journey.
 For example, Torgow founded the Sterling Group, a real estate, investment, management, and development company in Michigan.

 Previously, Gary served as the Chairman of Chemical Financial Corporation, the holding company for Chemical Bank in Michigan.
 He was appointed executive chairman at TCF Bank when the merger between Chemical Financial Corporation and TCF Financial Corporation was finalized in August 2019.